 Sex with Diva Cup?

-My Diva Cup Leaks!
+My Cup Leaks!

 The reason for this isn’t that the period cup is bad, it’s just that people come in all different shapes and sizes.
 Of course no one single menstrual cup will work for every single person in the world!

-Care and Cleaning of the Diva Cup
+Care and Cleaning

-When compared to tampons or pads, a Diva Cup is a little bit expensive.
-It only makes sense to ensure that your Diva Cup lasts as long as possible.
+When compared to single-use products, a DivaCup is a little bit expensive.
+It only makes sense to ensure that it lasts as long as possible.
 If you have to replace it too soon, you’ll lose out on one of the big advantages of menstrual cups—that they are way cheaper in the medium to long-term.

-- During your period, you can wash your Diva Cup with DivaWash, or a mild, water-based soap.
+- During your period, you can clean it with Diva Wash, or a mild, water-based soap.
 Do this at least twice a day.
 You may have to do this more often if you have a heavier flow.

 Or, you can check out the DivaWash, a top-quality menstrual cup cleanser on Amazon:

 How to Clean it in a Public Restroom